 A World Health Organization (WHO) report estimates that 350 million people worldwide suffer from depression.
 Anxiety, drug use disorders, alcohol use disorders, and schizophrenia are also significant issues that affect innumerable people across the globe.
-Despite the large number of mental health disorders, these conditions have had a stigma attached to them.
+Despite a large number of mental health disorders, these conditions have had a stigma attached to them.
 Has that stigma changed in recent times?

 Defining Mental Health Stigmas